OpenAPITools/openapi-generator/samples/client/petstore/javascript-promise/docs/PetApi.md

 Finds Pets by status

-Multiple status values can be provided with comma separated strings
+Multiple status values can be provided with comma seperated strings

 ### Example
 ```javascript